yegor256/blog/_posts/2014/apr/2014-04-17-how-xdsd-is-different.md

 that differs significantly from working in traditional software development teams.
 Most [XDSD](http://www.xdsd.org) methods are so different (yet critical) that many newcomers get confused.
-This article should help you bootstrap once you join a project managed with by [XDSD](http://www.xdsd.org) principles&mdash;either as a developer or a project sponsor.
+This article should help you bootstrap once you join a project managed with by [XDSD](http://www.xdsd.org) principles---either as a developer or a project sponsor.

 <!--more-->